xot/ElectraOne/README.md

 This procedure will remove all presets, Lua scripts, config files.

 See the [section on dependencies](##dependencies) on how to update the firmware.

+## Bug reports

+If you encounter something you believe is a bug, please report it to me by email: [info@xot.nl](mailto:info@xot.nl).

+In the bug report please include:

+- a concise description of the bug as subject,
+- the firmware version your Electra One runs,
+- the version of Ableton Live you are running,
+- the operating system (and version) Live runs on, and
+- a longer description of the bug, including what conditions seem to cause it and how exactly the bug manifests itself.
+Includes the (relevant contents) of the log-file (see above).
+If necessary, increase ```DEBUG```, restart Live, and trigger the bug again.

+Before submitting a bug report, please have a look at the [current issues](https://github.com/xot/ElectraOne/issues) to see whether your bug has already been reported on earlier.
+You can also monitor this page to keep track of how your bug is being resolved.